YuvalNirkin/YuvalNirkin.github.io/_posts/2020-09-23-hateful-memes.md

 ## Method Description

 The hateful memes challenge requires combining two very different domains: text and images.
 The first is of a sequential structure while the latter is spatial.
-Taking this into consideration together with our limited training hardware options we opted for an efficient solution, and therefore we decided to base our method on the hypernetwork [8].
+Taking this into consideration together with our limited training hardware options we opted for an efficient solution, and therefore we decided to base our method on the hypernetwork [[8]](https://arxiv.org/abs/1609.09106).
 The hypernetwork is a network that predicts the weights of another larger network, allowing us to bridge our two different domains without explicitly combining their embeddings which can make the model unnecessarily large.
 Our method overview is depicted in Figure 1.

 ![Fig 7]({{site.baseurl}}/assets/img/projects/hateful_memes/hateful_memes_architectue.jpg)

-Figure 7: Our method pipeline.
+> Figure 7: Our method pipeline.
 Upper left: the language model which produces the text embedding.
 Bottom left: the visual encoder containing the visual model and a weight mapping model.
 Right: the decoder that produces the final prediction.

 As can be seen in the figure, our model consists of three main components: the language encoder, the visual encoder, and the decoder.
-The language model is based on SBert, it accepts the image&#39;s text and produces the text embedding .
-The vision model accepts the image as input and produces the visual embedding , which is then fed to the weight mapping module, producing a set of weights .
-The decoder is defined as a function , accepting the text embedding and the weights , that outputs the final binary prediction, is the image hateful or not hateful?
+The language model is based on SBert, it accepts the image&#39;s text and produces the text embedding $$E_t$$.
+The vision model accepts the image as input and produces the visual embedding $$E_v$$, which is then fed to the weight mapping module, producing a set of weights $$\theta$$.
+The decoder is defined as a function $$f(E_t,\theta)$$, accepting the text embedding $$E_t$$ and the weights $$\theta$$, that outputs the final binary prediction, is the image hateful or not hateful?

 **Vision Model**

-Our vision model is based on the Mobilenet V2 [6] architecture, as it is both fast and memory efficient and is well suited for limited hardware.
-Given an input image the vision model outputs an embedding vector which is then fed to the weight mapping module.
+Our vision model is based on the Mobilenet V2 [[6]](https://arxiv.org/abs/1801.04381) architecture, as it is both fast and memory efficient and is well suited for limited hardware.
+Given an input image $$I\in\mathbb{R}^{3\times800\times800}$$ the vision model outputs an embedding vector $$E_v \in \mathbb{R}^{768}$$ which is then fed to the weight mapping module.

 **Weight Mapping**

-The weight mapping module receives an embedding vector as input and outputs a set of weights matrices corresponding to the n linear layers in the decoder.
+The weight mapping module receives an embedding vector as input and outputs a set of weights matrices $$W_1,W_2,\dots,W_n$$ corresponding to the n linear layers in the decoder.
 The weight mapping module consists of multiple linear layers each receiving a part of the input vector that is directly related to the number of parameters required by the specific decoder layer, the more parameters the larger the relative part of the input vector that will be received.

 **Decoder**